lukearmistead/mosaic/README.md

 A tool supporting data-driven reflection.
 Arete pulls data from a variety of sources and summarizes it for self reviews.

+To get access tokens from Plaid, follow this tutorial: https://youtu.be/sGBvKDGgPjc

 Road map:

+TASK MANAGEMENT REQS:
+- Edit from terminal
+- Bullet journal behavior
+- Append from command line
+- Append and view from mobile
+- Create, update, delete tracked - is this really a requirement?

+JOURNAL REQS:
+- Edit from terminal
+- Track state changes

+- What attributes actually need to be exposed for external use?
+- If the `access_token` variable hangs around for days, it may not be fresh.
+    - Write a function `get_access_token` which checks for freshness before providing access to the variable.
 - Add logging to explain completed tasks like writing files
 - Is there an elegant way to deal with the file creation, deletion, and shuffle?
 - Creation and completion timestamps for todos